benmvp/react-workshop/README.md

 ## Running the app

 We will be build a Giphy search app step-by-step in this workshop.
-To verify that everything has been installed correctly, you can run the finished app locally:
+To get started and verify that everything has been installed correctly, run:

 ```sh
 npm start